Variable presenting features including chronic cough, weight loss, and fevers.

 HIV-infected patients with CD4 cell count <50 cells/microlitre also at increased risk of infection.

-Diagnosis of pulmonary disease in non-HIV-infected individuals requires repeated isolation of the organism from respiratory secretions, in addition to compatible symptoms and radiographic presentation.
+Diagnosis of pulmonary disease in non-HIV-infected individuals requires repeated isolation of the organism from respiratory secretions, in addition to compatible symptoms and radiographical presentation.

-Combination treatment with at least 2 drugs is essential.
+Combination treatment with at least two drugs is essential.

-Mycobacterium avium-intracellulare (MAI), also known as mycobacterium avium complex (MAC), consists of 2 mycobacterium species, M avium and M intracellulare .
-Although MAI isolates can be identified as M avium or M intracellulare by molecular techniques, there is no prognostic or treatment advantage for doing so.
-In humans, MAI traditionally causes 3 disease syndromes: pulmonary disease, cervical lymphadenitis, and disseminated disease.
-A fourth syndrome, a hypersensitivity pneumonitis associated with hot tub use, has recently been described.
+Mycobacterium avium complex (MAC), also known as mycobacterium avium-intracellulare (MAI), consists of two mycobacterium species, M avium and M intracellulare.
+Although MAC isolates can be identified as M avium or M intracellulare by molecular techniques, there is no prognostic or treatment advantage for doing so.
+In humans, MAC traditionally causes three disease syndromes: pulmonary disease, cervical lymphadenitis, and disseminated disease.
+A fourth syndrome, a hypersensitivity pneumonitis associated with hot tub use, has also been described.

 Professor of Medicine